markcoppock/bash-scripts/README.md

 Copy this file to /usr/local/bin/

-`slugme "This phrase BADLY needs slugging&more"`
+`slugme "This phrase BADLY needs slugging&more -  I think?"`

-	this-phrase-badly-needs-slugging-and-more
+	this-phrase-badly-needs-slugging-and-more-i-think
 	copied to clipboard

 **NOTE:**  you'll need to escape quotes and exclamation points: